Culture of Croatia: Ancient heritage

 During Greek colonisation period, Greeks from Syracuse arrived to islands of Vis (Issa), Hvar (Pharos), and Korčula (Corcyra Nigra) in 390 BC and founded their city-states on Adriatic parts of modern Croatia, where they lived quite isolated.

 While the Greek colonies were flourishing on the island, on the continent, the Illyrians were organizing their centers.
 Their art was greatly influenced by Greek art, and they have even copied some elements.
 Illyrians sometimes attacked Greek colonies on Dalmatian islands.
 One such example was queen Teuta of Ardiaei, whose pirating activities drew the attention of the Roman Republic to Eastern Adriatic Coast in 229 BC.
 After this initial contact, Rome gradually managed to subdue the Illyrians by the 1st century and Great Iliryan Revolt.
 These lands were in the meantime organized into Roman provinces of Ilyricum and subsequently Dalmatia and Pannonia, while Ilirians and other native tribes living in these areas gradually became romanized.

-Portrait of a Roman woman, found in Solin (Salona), Croatia.
+Bust of a Roman woman, found in Solin (Salona), Croatia.

 The Romans organized the entire coastal territory by transforming citadels to urban cities.
 There have been at least thirty cities in Istria, Liburnia and Dalmatia with Roman citizenship (civitas).
 The best-preserved networks of Roman streets (decumanus/cardo) are those in Epetion (Poreč) and Jader (Zadar).
 The best preserved Roman monuments are in Pola (Pula) including an Amphitheater (an arena) from the 2nd century.

 In the 3rd century AD, the city of Salona was the largest (with 40,000 inhabitants) and most important city of Dalmatia.
 Near the city, emperor Diocletian, born in Salona, built Diocletian's Palace (around year 300 AD), which is the largest and most important monument of late antique architecture in the World.
 In the 4th century, Salona became the center of Christianity for entire western Balkans.
 It had numerous basilicas and necropolises, and even two saints: Domnius (Duje) and Anastasius (Staš).

 One of few preserved basilicas in western Europe (beside ones in Ravenna) from the time of early Byzantium is Euphrasian Basilica in Poreč from the 6th century.